kbarry91/4th-year-SHA-256-Algorithm/README.md

 ### Endian Check
 Little and big endian are two ways of storing multibyte data-types ( int, float, etc).
 In little endian machines, last byte of binary representation of the multibyte data-type is stored first.
 On the other hand, in big endian machines, first byte of binary representation of the multibyte data-type is stored first.

-To check if a machine uses big-endian or little-indian the following macro was used :
+To check if a machine uses big-endian or little-endian the following macro was used :

 ```c
 	#define IS_BIG_ENDIAN (*(uint16_t *)"\0\xff" < 0x100)